A. Paul proves he was sincere and not a charlatan.

 iii.
 "Paul's emphatic calling of the Thessalonians to witness did two things.
 In the first place it showed his confidence in them.
 He had no fear they would succumb to the propaganda being put before them.
 In the second place it demonstrated that all the facts required for his vindication were facts of common knowledge."
 (Morris)

 iv.
-Barclay sees the following false charges against Paul, evident from this chapter:
+Barclay saw the following false charges against Paul, evident from the way Paul explained himself in this chapter:

-· “Paul has a police record and is therefore untrustworthy” (1 Thessalonians 2:2).
+· "Paul has a police record and is therefore untrustworthy" (1 Thessalonians 2:2, suffered before referring to his imprisonment in Thessalonica).

-· “Paul is in the ministry as a mercenary, to get what he can out of it materially” (1 Thessalonians 2:5, 2:9).
+· "Paul is in the ministry as a mercenary, to get what he can out of it materially" (1 Thessalonians 2:5, 2:9, nor a cloak for covetousness).

 b.
 Our coming to you was not in vain: The word vain here can refer either to the result of the ministry, or the character of the ministry.
 Because it was evident to everyone that Paul's ministry in Thessalonica was a success, it is better to see it as a reference to the character of Paul's ministry.
 His coming was not empty or hollow, as if he were a mere salesman or marketer.